thoughtbot/ruby-science/release/ruby-science.md

 ## Code Reviews

-The first step towards cleaner code is to make sure you read the code as you write it.
-Have you ever typed up a long e-mail, hit "Send," and then realized later that you made several typos?
-The problem here is obvious: you didn't read what you'd written before sending it.
-Proofreading your e-mails will save you from all kinds of embarrassments.
-Proofreading your code will do the same.

-An easy way to make it simple to proofread code is to always work on a feature branch.
-Never commit directly to your master branch; doing so will make it tempting to either push code that hasn't been reviewed, or keep code on your local machine.
-Neither is a good idea.
+Our first step towards better code is to review it.

+Have you ever sent an email with typos?
+Did you review what you wrote before clicking "Send"?
+Reviewing your e-mails prevents mistakes and reviewing your code does the same.

+To make it easier to review code, always work in a feature branch.
+The branch reduces the temptation to push unreviewed code or to wait too long to push code.

-The first person who should look at every line of code you write is easy to
+The first person who should review every line of your code is you.
+Before committing new code, read each changed line.
+Use git's `diff` and `--patch` features to examine code before you commit.
+Read more about these features using `git help add` and `git help commit`.
-find: it's you!
-Before merging your feature branch, look at the diff of what you've done.
-Read through each changed line, each new method, and each new class to make sure that you like what you see.
-One easy way to make sure that you look at everything before committing it is to use `git add --patch` instead of `git add`.
-This will force you to confirm each change you make.

-If you're working on a team, ask your teammates to review your code as well.
-After working on the same piece of code for a while, it's easy to develop tunnel vision.
-Getting a fresh and different perspective will help catch mistakes early.
-After you review your own code, don't merge your feature branch just yet.
-Push it up and invite your team members to view the diff as well.
+If you're working on a team, push your feature branch and invite your teammates to review the changes via `git diff origin/master..HEAD`.
-When reviewing somebody else's code, take the same approach you took above: page through the diff, and make sure you like everything you see.

-Team code reviews provide another benefit: you get immediate feedback on how understandable a piece of code is.
-Chances are good that you'll understand your own code.
-After all, you just wrote it.
-However, you want your team members to understand your code as well.
-Also, even though the code is clear now, it may not be as obvious looking over it again in six months.
-Your team members will be a good indicator of what your own understanding will be in the future.
-If it doesn't make sense to them now, it won't make sense to you later.

-Code reviews provide an opportunity to catch mistakes and improve code before it ever gets merged, but there's still a big question out there: what should you be looking for?
+Team review reveals how understandable code is to someone other than the author.
+Your team members' understanding now is a good indicator of your understanding in the future.

+However, what should you and your teammates look for during review?

-## Just Follow Your Nose
+## Follow Your Nose

-The primary motivator for refactoring is the code smell.
-A code smell is an indicator that something may be wrong in the code.
-Not every smell means that you should fix something; however, smells are useful because they're easy to spot, and the root cause for a particular problem can be harder to track down.

-When performing code reviews, be on the lookout for smells.
-Whenever you see a smell, think about whether or not it would be better if you changed the code to remove the smell.
-If you're reviewing somebody else's code, suggest possible ways to refactor the code which would remove the smell.
+Code "smells" are indicators something may be wrong.
+They are useful because they are easy to see, sometimes easier than the root cause of a problem.

+When you review code, watch for smells.
+Consider whether refactoring the code to remove the smell would result in better code.
+If you're reviewing a teammate's feature branch, share your best refactoring ideas with them.

+Smells are associated with one or more refactorings (ex: remove the Long Method smell using the Extract Method refactoring).
+Learn these associations in order to quickly consider them during review, and whether the result (ex: several small methods) improves the code.

 Don't treat code smells as bugs.
-Attempting to "fix" every smell you run across will end up being a waste of time, as not every smell is the symptom of an actual problem.
-Worse, removing code smells for the sake of process will end up obfuscating code because of the unnecessary hoops you'll jump through.
-In the end, it will prove impossible to remove every smell, as removing one smell will often introduce another.

-Each smell is associated with one or more common refactorings.
-If you see a long method, the most common way to improve the method is to extract new, smaller methods.
-Knowing the common refactorings that remove a smell will allow you to quickly think about how the code might change.
-Knowing that long methods can be removed by extracting methods, you can decide whether or not the end result of having several methods will be better or worse.
+It will be a waste of time to "fix" every smell.
+Not every smell is the symptom of a problem and despite your best intentions, you can accidentally introduce another smell or problem.

 ## Removing Resistance

-There's another obvious opportunity for refactoring: any time you're having a hard time introducing a change to existing code, consider refactoring the code first.
-What you change will depend on what type of resistance you met.
+Another opportunity for refactoring is when you're having difficulty making a a change to existing code.
+This is called "resistance."
+The refactoring you choose depends on the type of resistance.

-Did you have a hard time understanding the code?
-If the result you wanted seemed simple, but you couldn't figure out where to introduce it, the code isn't readable enough.
-Refactor the code until it's obvious where your change belongs, and it will make this change and every subsequent change easier.
+Is it hard to determine where new code belongs?
+The code is not readable enough.
+Rename methods and variables until it's obvious where your change belongs.
+This and every subsequent change will be easier.
 Refactor for readability first.

-Was it hard to change the code without breaking existing code?
-Change the existing code to be more flexible.
+Is it hard to change the code without breaking existing code?
 Add extension points or extract code to be easier to reuse, and then try to introduce your change.
 Repeat this process until the change you want is easy to introduce.

-This work flow pairs well with fast branching systems like Git.
-First, create a new branch and attempt to make your change without any refactoring.
-If the change is difficult, make a work in progress commit, switch back to master, and create a new branch for refactoring.
-Refactor until you fix the resistance you met on your feature branch, and then rebase the feature branch on top of the refactoring branch.
-If the change is easier now, you're good to go.
-If not, switch back to your refactoring branch and try again.

 Each change should be easy to introduce.
-If it's not, it's time to refactor.
+If it's not, refactor.

+When you are making your changes, you will be in a feature branch.
+Try to make your change without refactoring.
+If your meet resistance, make a "work in progress" commit, check out master, and create a new refactoring branch:

+    git commit -m 'wip: new feature'
+    git push
+    git checkout master
+    git checkout -b refactoring-for-new-feature

+Refactor until you fix the resistance you met on your feature branch.
+Then, rebase your feature branch on top of your refactoring branch:

+    git rebase -i new-feature
+    git checkout new-feature
+    git merge refactoring-for-new-feature --ff-only

+If the change is easier now, continue in your feature branch.
+If not, check out your refactoring branch and try again.

 ## Bugs and Churn

-If you're spending a lot of time swatting bugs, you should consider refactoring the buggy portions of code.
-After each bug is fixed, examine the methods and classes you had to change to fix the bug.
-If you remove any smells you discover in the affected areas, then you'll make it less likely that a bug will be reintroduced.
+If you're spending a lot of time swatting bugs, remove smells in the methods or classes of the buggy code.
+You'll make it less likely that a bug will be reintroduced.

-Bugs tend to crop up in the same places over and over.
-These places also tend to be the methods and classes with the highest rate of churn.
-When you find a bug, use Git to see if the buggy file changes often.
-If so, try refactoring the classes or methods which keep changing.
-If you separate the pieces that change often from the pieces that don't, then you'll spend less time fixing existing code.
-When you find files with high churn, look for smells in the areas that keep changing.
-The smell may reveal the reason for the high churn.
+After you commit a bug fix to a feature branch, find out if the code you changed to fix the bug is in files which change often.
+If the buggy code changes often, find smells and eliminate them.
+Separate the parts that change often from the parts that don't.

-Conversely, it may make sense to avoid refactoring areas with low churn.
-Although refactoring is an important part of keeping your code sane, refactoring changes code, and with each change, you risk introducing new bugs.
-Don't refactor just for the sake of "cleaner" code; refactor to address real problems.
-If a file hasn't changed in six months and you aren't finding bugs in it, leave it alone.
-It may not be the prettiest thing in your code base, but you'll have to spend more time looking at it when you break it while trying to fix something that wasn't broken.
+Conversely, avoid refactoring areas with low churn.
+Refactoring changes code, and with each change, you risk introducing new bugs.
+If a file hasn't changed in six months, leave it alone.
+It may not be pretty, but you'll spend more time looking at it when you break it trying to fix something that wasn't broken.

 ## Metrics